 Within the four walls, this is seen through quarterly business updates and outings, where we learn first-hand just how the business is doing and celebrate everyone’s hard work.
 We cook and eat locally sourced meals together to encourage a healthy lifestyle; we exercise personal growth through programs such as ‘Red with TED’ bi-weekly wine and TED Talks gatherings; and we give back to the Atlanta community through CSR support of health and wellness, environment or children causes.

 I consider myself fortunate to do the work I do, while surrounded with people I truly like and believe in.
-Those simple things are much more motivation (to me) than bragging about my trendy office on Instagram ever will.
+Those simple things are more motivation (to me) than bragging about my trendy office on Instagram.